ba11o0n/CSE15L-Lab5-Report/lab5.md

 which then produces the errors in the tests (failed).

 #### **Approach to the Problem**
-1. The argument being passed in for testReversed2 within ArrayTests.java should be integer type instead of double type.
+1. The argument being passed in for testReversed2 within ArrayTests.java should be integer type instead of double type in lines 35 and 36.
+Also, the reversed method in ArrayExamples.java should return newArray in line 25.
    * ##### **Error:**
       **1st Problem: Type Mismatch** <br />
       Line 35